Mano Po (film series): Mano Po III: My Love (2004)

-The third episode marks the appearance of Vilma Santos as Lilia Chiong-Yang, an anti-crime crusader who was romantically torn between Michael (Christopher de Leon, in their latest team-up after Dekada 70) and Paul (Jay Manalo).
-This film won the 2011 Metro Manila Film Festival Best Picture Award.
+The third film marks the appearance of Vilma Santos as Lilia Chiong-Yang, an anti-crime crusader who was romantically torn between Michael (Christopher de Leon, in their latest team-up after Dekada 70) and Paul (Jay Manalo).
+The film won the 2011 Metro Manila Film Festival Best Picture Award.
 Santos won the best actress award in the said filmfest.

 Produced by Regal's sister production MAQ Productions, Mano Po III marks the return of Joel Lamangan as the series' director.
 Lamangan, however, lost to Cesar Montano (for Panaghoy sa Suba) for winning the Best Director Award in the 2011 Metro Manila Film Festival.